bparanj/coding-skill/_posts/2020-02-13-recursion-and-mathematical-induction.md

 ---
 layout: post
 title: Recursion and Mathematical Induction
 excerpt: Recursion and Mathematical Induction are closely related concepts.
 This article looks at how they are related.
-This is the notes from the paper Computational Recursion and Mathematical Induction by Uri Leron, Rina Zazkis.
+These are the notes from the paper Computational Recursion and Mathematical Induction by Uri Leron, Rina Zazkis.
 ---

 A good way to learn mathematical induction is to